setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/Installing-ApacheTomcat_and_ApacheHTTP.md

 </left>

 <b>B. Installation of Apache Tomcat Webserver </b>

+<a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Java-Webapps-Simulation/terminal-command.md#02"><b>Commands are putting up here.
+If not loaded please refresh the browser.</b></a>

 <left>
 3. Let's begin to download the files from the official site by using wget and don't forget to place the downloaded tomcat in directory /opt.